How to Integrate AI into Your Content Automation Strategy

 Step 1 — Audit Your Current Content Workflow

 Start by mapping every step your team takes from idea to publish, because you can’t automate what you haven’t measured.
-Walk through a single piece of content end-to-end, record how long each task takes, how often it happens, and whether it requires human judgment or repetitive effort.
+Go through one piece of content from start to finish.
+Record how long each task takes, how often it happens, and if it needs human judgment or is repetitive.
 That produces a task-level dataset you can score and prioritize: high-volume, low-complexity tasks are prime candidates for automation; rare, high-complexity work stays human-led.

 • Task owner: who executes it